gyorilab/mira/docs/index.md

         - Setting this to true will rename parameter names to include strata names

-If we wanted to rename the S and I compartments and accompanying parameters from a SIR epidemiological model to include strata names.
+**Example: Stratification on a SIR model while renaming specific compartment and parameters to include strata name**
 ```python
 from mira.examples.sir import sir as model
 from mira.metamodel.ops import stratify